Last Updated on February 9, 2024 by Justin

 This recreates the sound of a tube bass amp, something which many amps fail at but Peavey has seemed to get it right.
 There’s also plenty of gain on tap with this amp.
 Would it be a Peavey without gain?
 I think not!

 Weight & Portability

-Whilst the Peavey Max series 100 watt is not quite as light as the TC above, it is still one of the lightest weight combo bass amps on the market so it is definitely a worthy contender. its weight and smaller size make it easy to carry around to gigs or practice.
+Whilst the Peavey Max series 100 watts is not quite as light as the TC above, but could definitely still be the best lightweight combo bass amp on the market so it is definitely a worthy contender.
+Its weight and smaller size make it easy to carry around to gigs or practice.